Welcome to the Open Access Australasia website

 Chair of our OA Week planning committee, Richard White, has written a guest blog about the 2023 theme: What does the word “community” mean to you in the context of teaching and research?

 Graphics for this year’s OA Week can be downloaded from the International Open Access Week website here.
+We’ve adapted some for Zoom backgrounds here.

-If you are planning events at your institution, please contact us and we will add them to this website.
+If you are planning events at your institution, please contact us here and we will add them to this website.

 The UNESCO Recommendation on Open Science highlights the need to prioritize community over commercialization in its calls for the prevention of “inequitable extraction of profit from publicly funded scientific activities” and support for “non-commercial publishing models and collaborative publishing models with no article processing charges.”
 By focusing on these areas, we can achieve the original vision outlined when open access was first defined: “an old tradition and a new technology have converged to make possible an unprecedented public good.”